-It is stuffed with pieces of shredded memory foam that combine to create a pillow that moulds to the contours of your head and neck as you lay on it.
+As it's filled with pieces of shredded memory foam that combine to create a pillow that molds to the contours of your head and neck as you lay on it.

 And to get it to be the right height you simply add or remove pieces of the memory foam.

 This is great because the height of a pillow that you need will vary slightly depending on how soft/firm your mattress is and the weight of your head.

 So to be able to tailor a pillow to your exact requirements can solve this headache.

 Another way you can reduce back pain if you sleep on your back is to place a pillow underneath your knees.

 As this will flatten the arch in your spine that is created by laying on your back.